 Common accidents and emergencies

-Below, in alphabetical order, are some of the most common injuries needing emergency treatment in the UK and information on how to deal with them.
+Below, in alphabetical order, are some of the most common injuries that need emergency treatment in the UK and information about how to deal with them:

-Anaphylaxis (or anaphylactic shock) is a severe allergic reaction that can occur after an insect sting or after a person eats certain foods, for example.
-The reaction can be very fast, happening within seconds or minutes of contact with the thing a person is allergic to.
+Anaphylaxis (or anaphylactic shock) is a severe allergic reaction that can occur after an insect sting or after eating certain foods.
+The adverse reaction can be very fast, occurring within seconds or minutes of coming into contact with the substance the person is allergic to (allergen).

-During anaphylactic shock, a person may find it difficult to breathe and their tongue and throat may also swell, obstructing their airway.
+During anaphylactic shock, it may be difficult for the person to breathe, as their tongue and throat may swell, obstructing their airway.

 Check if the person is carrying any medication.
-Some people who know they have severe allergies may carry epinephrine on them.
-This is a kind of adrenaline and usually comes in a pre-loaded syringe.
+Some people who know they have severe allergies may carry an adrenaline self-injector, which is a type of pre-loaded syringe.
 You can either help the person administer their medication or, if you're trained to do so, give it to them yourself.

-Make sure they are comfortable and can breathe as best they can while waiting for medical help to arrive.
-If they are conscious, sitting upright is normally the best position for them.
+Make sure they're comfortable and can breathe as best they can while waiting for medical help to arrive.
+If they're conscious, sitting upright is normally the best position for them.

 Read more about treating anaphylaxis.